e3rd/fb-getridad/README.md

 * Menu / More Tools / Extensions
 * Toggle Developer mode in the upper corner
 * Load unpacked / search for the downloaded folder

+# Debug mode

+Activate by appending an URL parameter: `?debug=extension`.
+Then, in the developer console, you see all matched elements along with the reason for being matched.
+(In verbose console, it outputs the non-matched elements too.)